 The book complements Messages that Matters’ workshop that is offered on-line or on-site.
 The book costs $159 and includes the perceptual mapping tool.

-You can download a summary of the book that provides a quick overview of the Messages that Matter approach to positioning.
+You can download a summary of the book that provides a quick overview of the Messages that Matter positioning framework.

 Please fill out this form to get the free eBook or click here to purchase the $159 version: